 Catherine Parbutt

-Chair | Introduction To Oncology Course Lead
+Introduction To Oncology Course Lead | Universities Link Project

 Catherine Parbutt

 Catherine is Consultant Pharmacist for Cancer Services at the Leeds Teaching Hospitals NHS Trust.
 She is an independent prescriber and specialises in CLL where she manages patients on targeted therapies.
-She has a passion for Education and Training and is currently Co-Chair of the E&T Sub-Committee and is involved in running the BOPA Introduction to Oncology study days.
+She has a passion for Education and Training and is currently Co-Chair of the E&T Sub-Committee and is involved in running the BOPA Introduction to Cancer study days.

 Netty Cracknell

-SACT Verification Passport Lead | Introduction To Oncology Course | Independent Sector Representative
+SACT Verification Passport Lead | Introduction To Oncology Course | RPS Collaboration | Independent Sector Representative

 Netty Cracknell